zammitjohn/webims-backend-api/README.md

 # webims-backend-api
-webims-backend-api is an open API built on SQL and PHP.
+An open and extendible inventory management RESTful API built on SQL and PHP.

 ## Documentation
 - [API Reference](docs/api.md)